Block of Wikipedia in Venezuela: Controversy on Wikipedia

-Detention and Due Process Violation
+Detention and due process violation

 In October 2022, Oscar Costero was arbitrarily detained while trying to renew his passport.
 During his detention, he was questioned about his personal life, finances, and his relationship with Wikimedia and Santiago De Viana.
 This act was denounced by the NGO Espacio Público, which considered the detention a violation of due process.
 It is also alleged that Costero was baselessly accused of money laundering and incitement to hatred.

-Defamation Campaign
+Defamation campaign

 De Viana was particularly susceptible to defamation due to a pseudonym he used on Wikipedia, which was closely linked to his real name.
 As a result, an anonymous blog campaign was launched, labeling him as a "Wikipedia extortionist".
 These unverified reports also linked the editors to drug trafficking activities.

-Repercussion and Response
+Repercussion and response

 The NGO Espacio Público has actively defended Óscar Costero's rights, demanding transparency and access to the case file.
 The organization emphasizes the importance of freedom of expression and association, highlighting how they are essential for the existence of a democratic society.

 The case of Costero and De Viana illustrates the precarious situation of freedom of expression in certain regions and highlights the challenges faced by those who contribute to the dissemination of free and objective information.